What is a multi-threaded sales approach?

 Deal protection: Relationships survive if one contact exits or changes roles

 Engaging multiple stakeholders creates internal momentum.
 When more people across the organization understand the value, consensus forms faster.
-Fewer surprise objections late in the cycle because you've already addressed concerns across departments.
+Fewer surprise objections surface late in the cycle because you have already addressed concerns across departments.

 Relationships across the org mean the deal does not collapse if one person changes roles.
-In 2026, job changes happen frequently.
 Multi-threading protects your pipeline from personnel shifts outside your control.
+When your champion leaves, the deal continues through the other threads you have already built.

 Knowing which personas you sell to is critical for successful multi-threading.